fbi-cde/crime-data-frontend/CONTRIBUTING.md

 1. [18f/crime-data-explorer](/18f/crime-data-explorer) (you are here)
 2. [18f/crime-data-style](/18f/crime-data-style)

-We track work and progress through [ZenHub](https://www.zenhub.io/), which adds a browser extension to add additional agile features to GitHub.
-ZenHub adds a "Boards" page, which is an agile board detailing the state of work for the dashboard.
+We track work and progress through [ZenHub](https://www.zenhub.io/), which is a browser extension that adds additional agile features to GitHub.
+For example, ZenHub adds a "Boards" page, which is an agile board detailing the state of work for the dashboard.

+We keep a running list of changes to this application in the [CHANGELOG](CHANGELOG.md).

 ### Board workflow